-In the air, Leonardo’s Titan EO Turret provides the 24-hour surveillance capability for the UK’s fleet of Chinook helicopters.
+Leonardo’s Titan EO Turret provides the 24-hour surveillance capability for the UK’s fleet of Chinook helicopters.
 Largely provided as part of an Urgent Operational Requirement (UOR), the TI surveillance performance provided by Titan delivered a fundamental capability for the platform to operate under zero light level (red-illume) conditions contributing to mission success and saving lives during operations in Afghanistan.

-At sea, Leonardo’s SLX-Hawk camera provides the thermal imaging capability for the Automatic Small-Calibre Gun (ACGS) system that provides protection for many of the Royal Navy’s vessels, the GSA8 Fire Control System for the Type 23 Frigate and the flight path monitoring system for the Queen Elizabeth Class aircraft carrier.
+Leonardo’s SLX-Hawk camera provides the thermal imaging capability for the Automatic Small-Calibre Gun (ACGS) system that provides protection for many of the Royal Navy’s vessels, the GSA8 Fire Control System for the Type 23 Frigate and the flight path monitoring system for the Queen Elizabeth Class aircraft carrier.

 21st century homeland security is a complex and exhaustive operation and Leonardo provides multi-functional integrated solutions, based on state-of-the-art technologies, including border forces with extended sensor coverage and surveillance capability.